BY PASTOR T. O. BANSO

-Proverbs 27:17 says, “As iron sharpens iron, a friend sharpens a friend” (New Living Translation).
+Proverbs 27:17 says, “As iron sharpens iron, so a man sharpens the countenance of his friend” (New King James Version).
 Because of the importance of friendship, Proverbs 12:26 says, “The righteous should choose his friends carefully, for the way of the wicked leads them astray” (New King James Version).
 No wonder the psalmist says in Psalm 119:63, “I am a companion of all who fear You, and of those who keep Your precepts” (New King James Version).

 It is because of the extreme importance of the company you keep that the Bible warns, “Make no friendship with an angry man, and with a furious man do not go, lest you learn his ways and set a snare for your soul” (Proverbs 22:24-25 New King James Version).
 It is not a matter to be treated with levity; it is a serious issue.
 The quality of the company you have will determine a great deal the level of impact you will make in life.